Darth Vader: Comics

 Vader appears in several comic books such as Marvel Comics' Star Wars (1977–1986).
 In Dark Empire II, he is revealed to have had a castle on the planet Vjun.
 Anakin Skywalker is a major character in Dark Horse Comics' Star Wars: Republic series (1998–2006).
 In Boba Fett: Enemy of the Empire (1999), Vader hires Fett a few years before the events of A New Hope.
-In Vader's Quest (1999), set soon after A New Hope, the dark lord encounters Luke for the first time.
+In Vader's Quest (1999), set soon after A New Hope, Vader encounters Luke for the first time.
 (Note: In Marvel's 1977 series, Vader learns Luke's surname from a Rebel deserter, before later obtaining his first name.
 Vader's Quest sees him learning Luke's surname from a captured Rebel.
 In 2013's Star Wars, Vader hears Luke's name in a vision of his duel with Kenobi on the Death Star.
 In the current comic canon, Boba Fett tells Vader Luke's surname.)
 Star Wars: Empire (2002–2005) spans from about a year before A New Hope to several months afterwards.
 Anakin and Vader appear in the non-canonical Star Wars Tales (1999–2005); in the story Resurrection, Darth Maul is resurrected and faces Vader in battle.

 Vader-centric comics released and set just after Revenge of the Sith include Dark Times (2006–2013), Darth Vader and the Lost Command (2011), Darth Vader and the Ghost Prison (2012), and Darth Vader and the Cry of Shadows (2013–14).